keonifontanilla/simple-file-manager/README.md

 * Move a folder or file.
 * Rename a folder or file.
 * Search for folders or files.
-* Sort items in a folder.
+* Sort folder by name or date.